Maria Goretti

 One afternoon, Alessandro, the Serenellis' 20-year-old son, made sexual advances to her.
 When she refused to submit to him, he stabbed her 14 times.
-She was taken to the hospital but she died forgiving him.
-He was arrested, convicted and jailed.
+She was taken to the hospital but she died while forgiving him.
+He was arrested, convicted, and jailed.
 During imprisonment, he repented.
 After 27 years, he was released from prison and visited her mother to beg forgiveness, which she granted.
 He later became a lay brother in a Capuchin monastery and died in 1970.
-She was beatified in 1947 and canonized in 1950.
+Maria was beatified in 1947 and canonized in 1950.
 She is especially venerated in the Congregation of the Passion (Passionists).

 Biography

-Maria Goretti was born on October 16, 1890, in Corinaldo, in the Province of Ancona, then in the Kingdom of Italy, to Luigi Goretti and Assunta Carlini, the third of seven children: Antonio (who died in infancy), Angelo, Maria, Mariano (Marino), Alessandro (Sandrino), Ersilia, and Teresa.
+Maria was born on 16 October 1890, in Corinaldo, in the Province of Ancona, then in the Kingdom of Italy, to Luigi Goretti and Assunta Carlini, the third of seven children: Antonio (who died in infancy), Angelo, Maria, Mariano (Marino), Alessandro (Sandrino), Ersilia, and Teresa.

 By the time Maria was five, her family had become so poor that they were forced to give up their farm, move, and work for other farmers.
 In 1896, they moved to Colle Gianturco, near Paliano and Frosinone, about fifty miles outside Rome; and then in 1899 to Le Ferriere, near modern Latina and Nettuno in Lazio, where they lived in a building, "La Cascina Antica," they shared with another family which included Giovanni Serenelli and his son, Alessandro.
 Soon, her father became very sick with malaria, and died when she was just nine.
 While her mother and siblings worked in the fields, she would cook, sew, watch Teresa, and keep the house clean.

-Maria's death
+Death

-On July 5, 1902, eleven-year-old Maria was sitting on the outside steps of her home, sewing one of Alessandro's shirts and watching Teresa, while Alessandro was threshing beans in the barnyard.
-Knowing she would be alone, he returned to the house and threatened to stab her with an awl if she did not do what he said; he was intending to rape her.
+On 5 July 1902, eleven-year-old Maria was sitting on the outside steps of her home, sewing one of Serenelli's shirts and watching Teresa, while Serenelli was threshing beans in the barnyard.
+Knowing she would be alone, Alessandro returned to the house and threatened to stab her with an awl if she did not do what he said; he was intending to rape her.
 She would not submit, however, protesting that what he wanted to do was a mortal sin and warning him that he would go to Hell.
-She fought desperately and kept screaming, "No!
-It is a sin!
-God does not want it!"
-He first choked her, but when she insisted she would rather die than submit to him, he stabbed her fourteen times.
-She tried to reach the door, but he stopped her by stabbing her three more times before running away.
+She fought desperately and kept screaming about the sinfulness of Alessandro's intentions.
+Alessandro choked Maria, then stabbed her fourteen times when she insisted she would rather die than submit to him; he then fled the scene, but not before stabbing Maria a further three times when she tried to reach the door.